nunziosorrentino/breakingws/docs/source/howtouse.rst

 classes, and the images have got many details and sometimes some external noise.
 In order to consider these peculiarities, BreakinGWs provides a more complex model :ref:`glitcha <overview>` and the possibility to make **data augmentation**.
-The samples are increased with trasformations that are invariant for the solutions we look for.
-In the GravitySpy data set case, there are three different invariant transformations for glitches:
+Here we apply to samples some random transformations, which are invariant for the solutions we look for.
+In the GravitySpy data set case, there are three different invariant transformations for the glitches:

 * ``samplewise center``: the images mean value (done along the test set) is set to zero;
 * ``zoom range``: range for random zoom;